sazk07/http-errors-enhanced/README.md

 ## Credits

-This project has been heavily inspired by [http-errors](https://github.com/jshttp/http-errors), of which is a indipendent and unrelated project.
+This project is a fork of [http-errors](https://github.com/ShogunPanda/http-errors-enhanced) with refactored code.

 ## Contributing to http-errors-enhanced